Commercial Driver License (CDL)

-- Meet the self-certification of medical status (depending on the type of certification, an individual may need to present a medical examiner certificate.
+- Meet the self-certification of medical status Depending on the type of certification, an individual may need to present a medical examiners certificate.

-- Meet the nonresident commercial requirements (in some states this is also referred to as “nondomicile commercial resident”) if he / she is from a foreign jurisdiction other than Canada or Mexico.
+- Meet the nonresident commercial requirements (in some states this is also referred to as “non-domicile commercial resident”) if they are from a foreign jurisdiction other than Canada or Mexico.

-- Present proof of Texas vehicle registration and liability insurance on all vehicles registered in the individualís name.
+- Present proof of Texas vehicle registration and liability insurance on all vehicles registered in the individual’s name.

 - Consent to be photographed, fingerprinted and provide your signature.